Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20180902.md

 **Issues, Risks, and Opportunities:**

 * _What problems did you encounter and what impact might those have on meeting the project schedule?_
+  * Raspberri Pi may not have sufficient processing power for this application
+  * Not all team members have Android devices
+    * Multiple configurations could make implementation and testing more difficult
+  * Team will have to become familiar with the development environment in a short time
+  * Need to take care when editing non-mergeable files, e.g. PowerPoint presentations
 * _What new opportunities did you discover, if any?_

 **Action Items/Goals for next week:**